Sam's Point Preserve: April 2016 fire

 In late April 2016, a fire of unknown origin burned 2028 acre of the park and nearby woodlands.
 Emanating from the Verkeederkill Falls trail the fire quickly spread northwest across the plateau as well as adjacent terrains.
 Containing the fire required nearly a week of effort from over 300 responders from local and state agencies; no structural damage and only minor injuries were reported.
 Although much of Minnewaska State Park reopened soon after the blaze, the Sam's Point section remained completely closed until Memorial Day weekend; at that time, only selected trails at Sam's Point were re-opened to the public to prevent the introduction of invasive species to the recovering landscape.

 As a historically fire-adapted ecosystem, much of the vegetation at Sam's Point responded positively in the wake of the fire.
 However, an abundance of fuel due to reduced fire frequency in recent years led to an intense, fast-moving blaze that did not completely burn through accumulated debris, which may inhibit the regeneration of the park's pitch pine.

 Ellenville Fault Ice Caves

 The Ellenville Fault Ice Caves is the largest known open fault in the United States with corresponding ice caves.
 As a result of the cool microclimate, ice is present throughout the year and more northern plants such as black spruce, hemlock, mountain ash, and creeping snowberry, and bryophytes such as Isopterygium distichaceum are able to survive.
 It was designated a National Natural Landmark in November 1967.

-There are hiking trails to the ice caves which are open in the summer, but a permit is required to visit the area.
+There are hiking trails to the ice caves which are open in the summer.